 To that end, Gupta is piloting VMware ESX Server to determine whether the extra performance, features -- and support -- it gives them justifies the purchase price.

 At this point, Gupta is leaning toward ESX, despite the clear success he's achieved using the free version.
 "From an ease-of-use perspective [VMware Server] wins out every time, hands down," he said.
-VMware Server, the free successor to GSX, runs on a Windows platform
+VMware Server, the free successor to GSX, runs on a Windows platform and includes a GUI.
+Compare that to the bare-metal ESX, with which "you need to know command line, you need to know scripting."

 In short, with ESX, "you really need to know what you're doing," Gupta said.